-Students must complete faculty-supervised massage therapy for Special Populations.
-This is completed typically during class time near the mid-point and end of Semester 2.
-Patients are recruited through our patient database, or through other means.
+Students must complete faculty-supervised massage therapy for Diverse Populations.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 2 students, this will include a client interview, an assessment consisting of neurological testing, range of motion testing, palpation and muscle strength and length testing, some orthopedic special tests.
 A treatment plan discussion and consent to treatment will follow and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 2, as well as in semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
-It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 2 treat patients in the student clinic on a weekly basis.
-Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
+Each clinic is typically 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
 Semester 2 students perform "focused therapeutic treatments" in the student clinic.
 This treatment is tailored to the ability of the semester 2 student.
 Some assessment skills have been introduced and practiced, as well as all of the massage techniques, both introductory and advanced, as well as effective remedial exercise prescription.
-Student clinical hours are recorded and tracked by the massage therapy program coordinator.